evanman83/OURS-project/README.md

 ## HOW TO BUILD

-Buy all the parts in parts list.xls.
+Buy all the parts in parts-list.xls.

-You can snap together a working version quite quickly with just the following:
+You can snap together a working version quite quickly with just the following (no soldering required):
 - Raspberry Pi
 - 4G HAT + GSM and GPS antennas
 - Raspberry Pi power supply